Liberty Tree Mall: History

 Lechmere and Filene's Basement were anchor stores of the mall until 1997 when they were demolished and rebuilt into Target, Staples, Dollar Tree, and Best Buy in 1998–99.
 An f.y.e. replaced part of an area of smaller stores, converting them into a music store/video arcade (formerly Dream Machine), both of which have since closed.
 Another group of stores was converted to Bed Bath & Beyond.

 Ann & Hope closed their entire chain of stores in 2001, and this included the Liberty Tree Mall location.
 211300 sqft This location was later rebuilt into Kohl's.
 Stop & Shop and Pier 1 Imports were later built to the left of Kohl's.
 A Loews Theatres 20-screen multiplex was also added to the mall.

 In January 2008, Stop & Shop closed.
 The 91000 sqft store was originally built in 2003.
 The former Stop & Shop space was converted for use by Nordstrom Rack and Off Broadway Shoe Warehouse, which opened in November 2008.
 In 2009, the former f.y.e. was replaced by a Steve & Barry's, which stayed open until the company filed for bankruptcy.

 In early 2013, PPE Casino Resorts applied to the state gambling commission for a slots parlor in the rear area of the mall, where Marshalls and the food court are located now.
 The announcement led to some debate, with some concerned about the character of the mall and others optimistic about jobs and revenue a slots parlor could generate for the community.

 On November 25, 2019, it was announced that A.C.
 Moore would close all 145 locations, including the location at Liberty Tree Mall.

 In May 2020, Pier 1 Imports announced that it would be closing all locations and going out of business due to bankruptcy.

 On August 10, 2022, it was reported that the Liberty Tree Mall was up for sale, and had been listed since July of that year.
+However it has since been removed from the market.